Optimal Transport Kernels for Sequential and Parallel Neural Architecture Search: Tree-Wasserstein for Neural Network Architectures

 \section{Tree-Wasserstein for Neural Network Architectures}

 We first argue that the covariance matrices associated with a kernel function of Gaussian process (GP) and k-DPP need to be positive semi-definite (p.s.d.) for a valid random process in Lemma \ref{lem:GP_psd}.
-We then develop tree-Wasserstein (TW) \cite{do2011sublinear, evans2012phylogenetic, le2019tree}, the negative definite variant of OT, for measuring the similarity of architectures.
-Consequently, we can build a p.s.d. kernel upon optimal transport (OT) geometry for modelling with GPs and k-determinantal point processes (k-DPPs).
+We then develop tree-Wasserstein (TW) \cite{do2011sublinear, le2019tree}, the negative definite variant of optimal transport (OT), for measuring the similarity of architectures.
+Consequently, we can build a p.s.d. kernel upon OT geometry for modeling with GPs and k-determinantal point processes (k-DPPs).

 \begin{lemma} If a covariance function $k$ of a Gaussian process is not positive semi-definite, the resulting GP is not a valid random process. \end{lemma}

 Proof of Lemma \ref{lem:GP_psd} is placed in the Appendix \S\ref{sec:proof_lem:GP_psd}.